Skip to main content

 Date Display and Maximum Element Retrieval Options

 Note that the sample data above has sale dates stored as UTC dates.
 By default dates are shown in the local timezone.
-To change this presentation click the button to go to the property dialog.
+To change this presentation click the button to open the property dialog.

 Check the “ISO UTC” option as shown below.